 [T]he disruptive effect of [EPSA] depends on the scope of its jurisdictional ruling.
-It is unclear whether the panel majority intended simply to invalidate [Order No. 745], for lack of jurisdiction, to the extent it offers a particular high level of compensation for demand response resources participating in particular energy markets, or whether the panel majority intended its jurisdictional ruling to reach beyond the particular rulemaking on review and to extend to other levels of compensation or to capacity and ancillary markets as well.
-[32] The holding in EPSA is, as NEPGA acknowledges, "in the context" of the day-ahead and real-time energy markets.33 There is nothing on the face of the ruling that speaks to capacity markets or "compels" the granting of the Complaint.
+It is unclear whether the panel majority intended simply to invalidate [Order No. 745], for lack of jurisdiction, to the extent it offers a particular high level of compensation for demand response resources participating in particular energy markets, or whether the panel majority intended its jurisdictional ruling to reach beyond the particular rulemaking on review and to extend to other levels of compensation or to capacity and ancillary markets as well.[32]

+The holding in EPSA is, as NEPGA acknowledges, "in the context" of the day-ahead and realtime energy markets.33 There is nothing on the face of the ruling that speaks to capacity markets or "compels" the granting of the Complaint.
 To the extent the mandate is issued, NESCOE expects the Commission will-as it should-explore through a remand rulemaking proceeding the range of jurisdictional issues that EPSA raises.
-NEPGA can raise its jurisdictional challenge 32 Id. at 8 (citations omitted).
+NEPGA can raise its jurisdictional challenge

-9

-31 Id at 7
+31 Id. at 7.

+32 Id. at 8 (citations omitted).

-Complaint at 2.
+33 Complaint at 2.

 at the core of the Complaint during that proceeding or it can file another FPA Section 206 complaint when it is no longer premature.

 The Commission should reject NEPGA's request that Active DR Resources be precluded from participating in the FCM.
 Changes to ISO-NE's Tariff provisions, which will have significant ramifications on the market, public policies and consumers, should not be made before final resolution of EPSA has been provided through the courts.
 Nor should they be made, to the extent necessary following exhaustion of the appellate process, before the Commission considers, through its own process, the full range of implications for DR resources and its own authority.

-B. The Complaint Fails to Meet the Threshold Requirements under FPA Section 206 Under FPA Section 206, NEPGA bears a dual burden in bringing this Complaint.
-First, it must demonstrate that the existing rate, rule, or practice is "unjust and unreasonable, unduly discriminatory or preferential."
-Then, NEPGA must show that its proposed alternative is just and reasonable.
-The Complaint has failed to meet either one of these threshold requirements.
-1. The Complaint Does Not Demonstrate that the FCM Rules Are Unjust and Unreasonable As explained above, EPSA does not on its face preclude DR resource participation in the FCM and does not compel DR resource exclusion from FCA 9 and auctions going forward.
+B. The Complaint Fails to Meet the Threshold Requirements under FPA Section 206

+Under FPA Section 206, NEPGA bears a dual burden in bringing this Complaint.
+First, it must demonstrate that the existing rate, rule, or practice is "unjust and unreasonable, unduly discriminatory or preferential."34 Then, NEPGA must show that its proposed alternative is just and reasonable.35 The Complaint has failed to meet either one of these threshold requirements.

+1. The Complaint Does Not Demonstrate that the FCM Rules Are Unjust and Unreasonable

+As explained above, EPSA does not on its face preclude DR resource participation in the FCM and does not compel DR resource exclusion from FCA 9 and auctions going forward.
 Its jurisdictional reach is an open and vigorously debated question that, depending on the status of the appellate process in EPSA, could well become the subject of further court review.
-At the same time, there is clear precedent affirming the Commission's authority over capacity .
+At the same time, there is clear precedent affirming the Commission's authority over capacity markets.36 NEPGA falls short in demonstrating, as it must as the complainant, that the current rules are unjust and unreasonable.